wttech/aet/documentation/src/main/wiki/Dictionary.md

 *JDK*
 the *Java Development Kit* is a program development environment for developing Java applications.

-*Jenkins*
-a continuous Integration (CI) server which is used as the user interface wrapper for the *AET Maven Plugin*.

 *Jetty*
 a simple Http Server, used as a container for web applications.